yashsrivastava087/gemcommerce-CS-test/README.md

 # Gemcommerce cs-test Explanation + Live site

 This is a simple front‑end prototype.
 It uses **React** for building the user interface and **Vite** to run and bundle the code quickly.
-Styling comes from Tailwind CSS, which we load from a CDN so there’s no extra setup.
+Styling comes from Tailwind CSS.

 ## Getting started